 - Perform special diagnostic tests that can help to diagnose and treat many childhood conditions

-As a PNP, you will have a lot more responsibility and you will work alone much more, making decisions based on your own clinical judgment and evidence-based practice.
+As a PNP, you will have a lot more responsibility, and you will work alone much more, making decisions based on your own clinical judgment and evidence-based practice.

 Benefits of Choosing a Career as a PNP

 Becoming a PNP provides many benefits, both for yourself and for the pediatric population.
-If you believe that you would work well with children and their families, or already do so, it may be the most interesting and exciting career choice for you.
-Here we take a look at some of the many benefits that become available to you as a PNP:
+If you believe that you would work well with children and their families or already do so, it may be the most interesting and exciting career choice for you.
+Here, we take a look at some of the many benefits that become available to you as a PNP:

 - You get to work with the pediatric population – For many nurses looking for a career change, working with children is a great option if you know that you can do it.
-Whether you are a parent or not, if you have the skill set to be able to put children and families at ease, provide great quality healthcare, and can calm children in situations that may frighten them, you are already in good stead to become a PNP.
+Whether you are a parent or not, if you have the skill set to be able to put children and families at ease, provide great quality healthcare, and calm children in situations that may frighten them, you are already in good stead to become a PNP.

 - You will gain a higher degree – Every nurse should be looking for the next way to improve their practice and expand their knowledge.
 If you enjoy learning and want to push yourself to the next level, gaining a DNP-PNP (Doctor of Nursing Practice) allows you to gain the highest level of degree there is within nursing.
 This is a respected and acknowledged degree worldwide.

 - You will earn more – If you want to provide a better life for your family and for yourself, advancing your career means you can use your skillset and knowledge to earn more money.
 As a registered PNP, you can look at earning around $92,950 a year.
-This may increase or decrease slightly depending on the state you work in, and whether you choose to work in the private or public sector.
+This may increase or decrease slightly depending on the state you work in and whether you choose to work in the private or public sector.

-- PNP roles are very diverse – As a nurse, a ward setting can at times become monotonous.
+- PNP roles are very diverse – As a nurse, a ward setting can, at times, become monotonous.
 If you want to break away from that mold and step into a career where no two days are the same, a PNP role could be right for you.
-PNPs work in a variety of healthcare settings, therefore you don’t have to stick to a hospital setting.
+PNPs work in a variety of healthcare settings; therefore, you don’t have to stick to a hospital setting.
 You may choose to work in the community, in a school, or in a doctor’s practice, seeing on average around 3-4 patients an hour.

-- You will always be required – As stated earlier, there are not enough pediatric healthcare professionals available to care safely for the expanding pediatric population that suffers with both acute and chronic illnesses.
+- You will always be required – As stated earlier, there are not enough pediatric healthcare professionals available to care safely for the expanding pediatric population that suffers from both acute and chronic illnesses.
 As a PNP, you will find a job wherever you go and can use this to your advantage if you want to move state.
-You can rest safely knowing that the degree you have earned will be in great demand and you will always have job security.
+You can rest safely knowing that the degree you have earned will be in great demand, and you will always have job security.

 Studying for a PNP Degree

 With so many advantages, it is no wonder more nurses are choosing to go down the DNP-PNP route.
-The pediatric acute care nurse practitioner programs from Baylor University allow practicing RNs with a BSN and the correct experience to study online to become a PNP.
+The pediatric acute care nurse practitioner programs at Baylor University allow practicing RNs with a BSN and the correct experience to study online to become a PNP.
 You will be a leader in improving pediatric healthcare, learning important skills in: